tamaratonyor/Ambyint-Challenge/README.md

 netflix_titles.csv is read into a table via dbt seeds

 Stage 2:
-Desired Snowflake object outputs are created by seeds, automation is done by cron job which is added to the cron directory once the setup.sh script is run.
-Other orchestration tools are better but this makes local testing easier
+Desired Snowflake object outputs are created by seeds, automation can be done by cron job, run ./setup.sh on aperiodic basis.
+Other orchestration tools are better but this makes local testing easier.

 Stage 3:
 Python script is script.py